apache/ignite/modules/platforms/python/docs/examples.rst

   :language: python
   :lines: 23-33

-:py:func:`~pyignite.api.cache.Cache.scan` returns a generator, that yields two-tuples of key and value.
+:py:meth:`~pyignite.cache.Cache.scan` returns a generator, that yields two-tuples of key and value.
 You can iterate through the generated pairs in a safe manner: